 How to Spot and Treat Health Problems Caused by Heat

 It’s important to recognize when hot weather is making you sick, and when to get help.
-Here’s a list of health problems caused by too much heat:
+Here’s a list of health problems caused by exposure to too much heat:

 What it is: A loss of water in your body.
 It can be serious if not treated.